rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/digital-ocean-qs/_index.md

 The following steps will quickly deploy a Rancher Server with a 3-node cluster attached.

 >**Note**
->Deploying to Digital Ocean will incur charges.
+>Deploying to DigitalOcean will incur charges.

 ## Prerequisites

-- [Digital Ocean Account](https://www.digitalocean.com): You will require an account on DigitalOcean as this is where the server and cluster will run.
+- [DigitalOcean Account](https://www.digitalocean.com): You will require an account on DigitalOcean as this is where the server and cluster will run.
-- [Digital Ocean Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key): Use this link to create a DigitalOcean Access Key if you don't have one.
+- [DigitalOcean Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key): Use this link to create a DigitalOcean Access Key if you don't have one.
 - [Terraform](https://www.terraform.io/downloads.html): Used to provision the server and cluster to DigitalOcean.